glutengo/rendering-strategies/backend/res/posts/results/results.md

 In the second setup, the tests were run against Cloudfront with no network throttling.

 #### New Observations:
-* (almost) no difference between CSR and SSR for each setup regarding TTFB
+* (almost) no difference between CSR and SSR for each setup regarding TTFB.
+This is the case because the server does not need to render the HTML.
-* Overall TTFB values are lower than in the first setup
+* Overall TTFB values are lower than in the first setup.
+This is the case because in addition to caching, Cloudfront offers further optimizations regarding latency and transfer speeds.
 * FCP, FMP and TTI are also slightly lower
 * React and Vue CSR Setups have a slightly lower gap between FMP and FCP
 * React and Vue CSR Setups have a slightly lower Max Potential FID and lower gap between TTI and FCP